modiimedia/arri/README.md

 -   [@arrirpc/schema](tooling/schema/README.md) - Arri type builder used to define types that can be generated in multiple languages.
 It also doubles as a parsing and serialization library that can be used on a NodeJS backend.
 -   [@arrirpc/eslint-plugin](tooling/eslint-plugin/README.md) - Useful eslint rules when making Arri Type Definitions

-## Creating Schemas For Custom Server Implementations
+## Manually Creating an App Definition

-Arri allows you to generate clients for custom server implementations.
-All you need to do is point the cli to an AppDefinition file.
-The app definition can be a typescript file, JSON file, or a JSON http endpoint.
+Even though Arri focuses primarily on a code-first approach it allow you to manually create app definitions in the event that you have a server implementation that isn't supported.
+Once your app definition is created you simply need to point the CLI to the app definition file.
+This file can be can be a typescript file, JSON file, or a JSON http endpoint.

 ```bash
 arri codegen ./AppDefinition.ts